-We have strict statistical disclosure control policies and procedures in place to prevent disclosive outputs being released from our secure environments.
-The procedures include consideration of outliers (unusual characteristics) to make sure individuals are not identified, and that we meet all our legal responsibilities, such as those detailed in the Data Protection Act.
+We had strict statistical disclosure control policies and procedures in place to prevent disclosive outputs being released from our secure environments.
+The procedures included consideration of outliers (unusual characteristics) to make sure individuals are not identified, and that we met all our legal responsibilities, such as those detailed in the Data Protection Act.

 Will linking identify clusters of minority groups?

-The procedures include consideration of clustering to make sure unique individuals and/or individuals with specific characteristics (such as clusters of minority groups) are not identified in a way that may disclose their location.
+The procedures included consideration of clustering to make sure unique individuals and/or individuals with specific characteristics (such as clusters of minority groups) were not identified in a way that may disclose their location.
 For example, a research output may show that there are clusters of a minority group across England, but these clusters would not be linked to precise geographical information that would allow identification.

-We minimise the risk of cluster and individual identification by:
+We minimised the risk of cluster and individual identification by:

 - considering this risk as part of the privacy risk assessment completed before approving a project